laminlabs/lamin-docs/docs/permissions.md

   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/rbMZRx714tQe4kZQ0000.png" style="width: 90%;"/>
 </div>

-The default `all` space:

-- Purpose: Contains common assets like ontologies, tutorials, and non-sensitive datasets accessible to everyone within the instance.
-  - Access: _Every_ instance collaborator has read or higher levels of access.
+1. The default `all` space: Contains common assets like ontologies, tutorials, and non-sensitive datasets accessible to everyone within the instance. _Every_ instance collaborator has read or higher levels of access.

-The restricted `Curation` space:

-- Purpose: Stores sensitive curated data requiring stricter access control.
+2. The restricted `Curation` space: Stores sensitive curated data requiring stricter access permissions:
-- Access example:

 - A `"Curation Team"` has write access.
 - A `"ML Team"` has read access.
 - No access granted to other teams by default.

-The restricted `ML` space:

-- Purpose: Contains machine learning models, development resources, and potentially experimental data.
+3. The restricted `ML` space: Contains machine learning models, development resources, and potentially experimental data.
-- Access example:

 - Only `"ML Team"` has access (read/write as needed).
 - Completely isolated from other teams & individuals unless explicitly granted.

 ## Definitions